TMCA Blood Tests

 Standard tumor markers cannot detect cancer about a 20% accuracy, which means 80% inaccurate….the only time that tumor markers are useful is if they are elevated and the doctors wants to evaluate the effect of treatment.
 But, it is again only 20% useful.

-This blood test is a set of algorithms, which analyze 3 different sets of blood-derived types of markers: those released from onco-fetal antigen, those associated with onco-placental antigen and growth-related markers released from cancer blood vessels.
+On the other hand Tmca blood test is a set of algorithms, which analyze 3 different sets of blood-derived types of markers: those released from onco-fetal antigen, those associated with onco-placental antigen and growth-related markers released from cancer blood vessels.
 The test is therefore called, tumor marker combination assay (TMCA).

 The first set of markers are released from cancer cells, the second set from the tissues that support the cancer cells (like it’s “nest”) and the third is from the blood vessels that nourish the cancer cells.
 Without all three of these components, tumors cannot develop and by looking at the various ratios of these 3 different components, it can be determined if someone has nano-grams, micro-grams, miligrams or a gram of cancer.